lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 016.md

 [[Booker]] and [[Bikam]] make a bet that the dragon might be in [[Rhest]] (If [[Regiarix]] is in [[Rhest]], [[Booker]] has to give [[Bikam]] 1 GP.)

-The well that was destroyed is now, with proper light, actually completely destroyed, and a new well needs to be
+The well that was destroyed is now, with proper light, actually completely destroyed, and a new well needs to be struck.
+The whole village is out and about to help fix this.

 # Loot: